I’m a birth photographer from South Wales and I figured I’d compile a list of 16 remarkable things you can do with your placenta!

 Some of them might surprise you, they surprised me!

 So, what’s made it on the list?

 2. Encapsulated it.
-This involves steaming, dehydrating, and grounding the placenta to make easy to swallow pills.
+This involves steaming, dehydrating, and grounding the placenta to make easy-to-swallow pills.
 This is quickly becoming a popular choice if, you’re considering consuming your placenta.
-Jenny Wren at Mama Bird offers a placenta encapsulation service in South Wales
+Jenny Wren at The Woman’s Witch offers a placenta encapsulation service in South Wales

-3. Tincture it: This is where the grounded placenta is mixed with some alcohol and is taken as drops.
+3. Tincture: This is where the grounded placenta is mixed with some alcohol and is taken as drops.
 This can help to ease the uterus contracting back.